shivivats/shivivats.github.io/_projects/04-phantom-chess.md

 ---
 name: Phantom Chess
-description: An auto-chess game where the player tries to reach the highest score they can against the AI.
+description: An auto-chess game in which the player tries to reach the highest score they can against the AI.
 image: /assets/images/games/phantomchess/phantom-chess-featured.png
 tools: [Unity, 2.5D, C#]
 ---